-The GPS + Cellular Apple Watch models come with LTE connectivity, allowing you to piggyback off your current carrier plan (for an additional monthly fee, usually around $10) and get internet and phone connectivity even when your iPhone is far away.
-To make sure you get a great deal, make sure to check out the best cell plans for Apple Watch.
+The Apple Watch GPS + Cellular model has LTE connectivity, which stands for Long-Term Evolution.
+It sits somewhere between 3G and 4G in terms of connectivity.
+You can use it to piggyback off your current carrier plan for an additional monthly fee.
+That usually costs around $10 in the US.
+It gives you internet and phone connectivity even when your iPhone is nowhere near you.
+To ensure you get a great deal, check out our guide to the best cell plans for Apple Watch.

-An Apple Watch with LTE coverage lets you do anything solo on the Apple Watch that you can do when tied to your iPhone's data.
-That includes placing calls, receiving messages, using Siri, navigating via the Maps app, playing with third-party apps, and just about anything else.
+An Apple Watch Cellular with LTE coverage means you can do anything on the Apple Watch that you would do when tied to your iPhone's data.
+That includes placing calls, receiving messages, using Siri, navigating via the Maps app, or using third-party apps that rely on a data connection.

-You can't sign up for a separate Apple Watch cellular plan from your iPhone.
-If you're on AT&T, your Apple Watch has to be, too.
-You'll have a separately assigned number for your Apple Watch, but it's not your usable phone number.
-It's just the account assignment number.
+It's not possible to sign up for a separate Apple Watch Cellular plan away from your iPhone.
+Instead, say you're on AT&T, your Apple Watch needs to be on the plan too.
+You'll have a separately assigned number for your Apple Watch but it's an account assignment number rather than your usable phone number.

 Apple Watch Cellular vs. GPS: Apple Music and Podcasts streaming support

-If you're connected to Wi-Fi or Cellular, you can stream Apple Music, Apple Podcasts, and audiobooks, even when you're away from your iPhone.
+If you have a Cellular Apple Watch, you can stream Apple Music, Apple podcasts, and audiobooks even when you're away from your iPhone.